nvmax/ComfyUI-gemini_flash/README.md

 ---

-**Note**: This node is experimental and based on Gemini 2.0 Flash Experimental model.
+**Note**: This node integrates with Google's Gemini 2.0 Flash model.
 Features and capabilities may change as the model evolves.